Cruising the Baltic Sea

 The historic city of Gdansk features several examples of Poland’s finest medieval and Renaissance architecture.
 Walk past elegant patrician mansions featuring late Renaissance and Baroque façades in the Old Town and see the famous Neptune’s Fountain.
 Visit the 14th-century Artus Court, a meticulously restored Gothic guildhall that houses a fascinating collection of Polish art.

 In 1980, workers led by Lech Walesa founded the Solidarity movement, the first independent trade union in Eastern Europe and the key factor in winning the Polish struggle against Communism.
 See the historic Lenin Shipyard and its Monument to the Fallen Shipyard Workers.
 By special arrangement, meet the leader of the Solidarity movement, former President of Poland and Nobel Peace Prize winner Lech Walesa on board the ship this afternoon.
 Mr. Walesa will discuss his perspective on Solidarity, globalization, and progress in the region with time for questions and answers.
 (B,L,D)

 Cruise the Baltic Sea and enjoy a series of enriching lectures.
 (B,L,D)

-Having largely escaped the ravages of World War II, Tallinn’s Old Town, now a UNESCO World Heritage site, has remained virtually unchanged for the past 600 years.
-During the walking tour, see Toompea Castle, the landmark Alexander Nevsky Cathedral and the 13th-century Church of St. Nicholas.
+Having largely escaped the ravages of World War II, Tallinn’s Old Town, now a World Heritage site, has remained virtually unchanged for the past 600 years.
+During the walking tour, see Toompea Castle, the landmark Alexander Nevsky Cathedral, and the 13th-century Church of St. Nicholas.
 Visit the medieval Town Hall, the only intact Gothic-style hall in Northern Europe.
-(B,L,D)Day 6 - St. Petersburg, Russia
+(B,L,D)

 Peter the Great founded the majestic city of St. Petersburg in 1703 as his “Window on the West.”
-Explore the city’s historic center, a UNESCO World Heritage site whose legendary landmarks are scattered across more than 100 islands linked by more than three times as many bridges.
+Explore the city’s historic center, a World Heritage site whose legendary landmarks are scattered across more than 100 islands linked by more than three times as many bridges.
 St. Petersburg’s main thoroughfare, Nevsky Prospekt, showcases exquisite examples of Russian Baroque and neoclassical architecture.
 See the beautiful Church of Our Savior on Spilled Blood (Church of the Resurrection of Christ), built on the site of Emperor Alexander II’s assassination, and the 19th-century St. Isaac’s Cathedral, with a striking golden dome that is one of the glories of the city’s skyline.
 Visit St. Petersburg’s first building, the Peter and Paul Fortress, constructed to secure the country’s access to the sea.
 See the impressive Baroque Cathedral of Sts.
 Peter and Paul, containing the tombs of 32 czars, from Peter the Great to Nicholas II, the last of the Romanovs.

 The evening is at leisure.
-Optional opportunities are offered to attend a ballet performance held in the Hermitage or Palace Theater, or a Russian folklore show performed in the Nikolaevsky Art Centre.
+Attend an optional Russian folklore show performed in the Nikolaevsky Art Centre.
 (B,L,D)